-To minimize burns, ignition of flammable materials and spillage due to unintentional contact with the utensil, do not extend handles over surface adjacent burners.
-Always turn pan handles toward the side or back of the appliance, not out into the room where they hit or easily are small reached by children.
+To minimize burns, ignition of flammable materials and spillage due to unintentional contact with the utensil, do not extend handles over adjacent surface burners.
+Always turn pan handles toward the side or back of the appliance, not out into the room where they are easily hit or reached by small children.